Draw no bet meaning: Explaining a popular betting market

 Draw No Bet Explained

-Draw no bet sounds complicated if you have no idea what it means but the truth is that it's straightforward.
+Draw no bet sounds complicated if you have no idea what it means but the truth is that it is straightforward.
 The betting market is becoming quite popular among bettors who prefer not to take risks when betting.
 Draw no bet, or dnb allows you to wager either on the “home” or “away” outcome on three-way markets.

 You are probably asking yourself what happens to the third possible outcome.
 Well, the “draw” possibility is scratched out.
 This means that if a draw, also called a “tie,” occurs, your stake will be returned in full.

-When placing these types of bets, you shouldn't expect great odds.
+When placing these types of bets, you should not expect great odds.
 The odds will most likely be lowered because of the type of betting market and because it has less risk for customers.
 That is why betting markets like draw no bet and double chance usually have worse odds than match winner or correct score, for example.

-Remember that not all bookies offer this betting option for different sports, mainly because sports like Basketball and Tennis can't end in a draw (because more time is added or a unique rule is put in place, like the tiebreaker in Tennis).
+Remember that not all bookies offer this betting option for different sports, mainly because sports like Basketball and Tennis cannot end in a draw (because more time is added or a unique rule is put in place, like the tiebreaker in Tennis).
 This leaves the betting option only for select sports, like football.

 Some bookies might offer the draw no bet market option for the first and second half of matches in addition to the full-time match market.
 Below, we will give you a couple of examples across different sports.